 Helping to formulate an ambitious vision of the future of AI

-At the close of 2022, buzz around the potential of large language model AI was growing fast, and Microsoft was at the center of it.
+At the close of 2022, buzz around the potential of a large language model AI was growing fast, and Microsoft was at the center of it.
 The company had made a smart investment in OpenAI, the company behind DALL-E and ChatGPT, and it would soon announce the integration of GPT-4 into its Bing search engine and Edge browser.
 Microsoft was also preparing to unveil the addition of Copilot to its suite of productivity applications.
-Copilot adds unprecedented new AI functionalities to its core product lines—based on a single text prompt written in conversational speech, the Word Copilot could write your first drafts; PowerPoint could generate your slides, Excel could analyze your quarterly sales results and highlight key trends.
+Copilot adds unprecedented new AI functionalities to its core product lines—based on a single text prompt written in conversational speech.
+The Word Copilot could write your first drafts; in PowerPoint it could generate your slides; and it could analyze your quarterly sales results and highlight key trends in Excel.

 It would be one of the most significant developments in the world of business and work in years.
 It was also an opportunity for Microsoft to lay out its vision for the promise of AI.
 GDP was there to help the company formulate and articulate that vision.

 This collaboration between Microsoft and GDP was the culmination of a partnership that began three years ago with the creation of the WorkLab platform, a place for the company to share research, hard data, and in-depth journalism about the future of work.
-It has continued through several seasons of a WorkLab podcast, a series of guides to help business leaders navigate the swiftly changing world of hybrid work, a newsletter, and scores of feature stories and in-depth reports that helped secure Microsoft the top spot on Fast Company’s list of “Most Innovative Data Science Companies”.
+It has continued through several seasons of the WorkLab podcast, a series of guides to help business leaders navigate the swiftly changing world of hybrid work, a newsletter, and scores of feature stories and in-depth reports that helped Microsoft secure the top spot on Fast Company’s list of “Most Innovative Data Science Companies.”

-Luckily, GDP had our colleagues at Upstatement helping us every step of the way.
-Upstatement is a brand and digital product studio that recently joined the kyu collective through a strategic investment by GDP, and we collaborated with them on everything from art direction and conceptual visualization to retrofitting the WorkLab digital presence to accommodate every facet of the message that Microsoft was hoping to deliver.
+Luckily, we had our colleagues at Upstatement to help us every step of the way.
+Upstatement is a brand and digital product studio that recently joined the kyu Collective through a strategic investment by GDP, and we collaborated with them on everything from art direction and conceptual visualization to retrofitting the WorkLab digital presence to accommodate every facet of the message that Microsoft was hoping to deliver.

 Together, GDP and Upstatement built an engaging, immersive experience to accompany the announcement, showcasing how these incredible new tools will transform the way we work.
-WorkLab has received millions of unique views since it was created in 2021, but the AI manifesto became one of its Top 5 most viewed stories in just over a month.
-GDP followed it up with a series of Worklab stories and podcast interviews that drilled down even further on the ramifications of these new developments in AI.
+WorkLab has received millions of unique views since it was created in 2021, but the AI manifesto became one of its top-five most viewed stories in just over a month.
+GDP followed it up with a series of WorkLab stories and podcast interviews that drilled down even further on the ramifications of these new developments in AI.